-The IDP process and the Performance Management System should appear to be seamlessly integrated;
+The IDP/ Budget processes and the Performance Management System should be seamlessly integrated;

-- IDP fulfils the planning stage on municipality's strategic intent; and - Performance Management fulfils the implementation, management, monitoring and evaluation of the IDP.
+- IDP fulfils the planning stage on municipality's strategic intent; and - Performance Management fulfils the implementation, management, monitoring and evaluation of the IDP. - Budget is an enabler in ensuring that intentions are realised.